Fatsia japonica, False Aralia: Planting, Growing, and Care.

 Fatsia japonica Spiders Web - Variegated False Aralia

-This mutation is widely popular due to its incomparable foliage, generously splashed with white, enhancing its decorative appeal and giving it a decidedly modern look!
+This mutation is widely popular due to its incomparable foliage, a deep green generously splashed with white, which enhances its decorative appeal and gives it a decidedly modern look!

 • Flowering time August to October